Matcha-jpg/Work_Vault/Projects/SDWAN/SD - WAN Setup (Software Defined - Wide Area Network).md

 4. Once the VM looks to be up and running, click into the terminal of the VM (Unfortunately, but also fortunately, you'll know when your mouse is within the VM's console if it disappears) and attempt to enter configuration by pressing `Enter`.
 This should bring up a prompt.
 Type `yes` to this prompt.
 5. Another prompt will follow the first one.
 Also type `yes` in response.
 6. This will enter you into configuration mode.
 This configuration will be to set your passwords.
 As with general security practices, ensure these passwords are secure, note them down and store them in a secure space.
 7. If the setup requests that you specify an interface to communicate with the management/control devices, enter `GigabitEthernet1`, or your desired WAN facing interface.
+It will then ask you to provide the desired public IP and subnet mask, which if you are DHCP'ed an IP (for example, StarLink uses DHCP to allocate your public IP if using an enterprise level or higher StarLink), you can leave the defaults by just hitting enter.
+Otherwise, provide a static IP and the subnet mask of the interface you are on.
+   For example:
+   IP : 10.10.20.2
+   Subnet Mask: 255.255.255.0
+   This is the IP and Subnet Mask utilized for the Data Sink Edge Router in the COSMIAC-RAPID Lab Environment.
 8. Afterwards, confirm the bootstrap configuration, and the router should prompt you with this message:
    `Press RETURN to get started!`
 9. Once you see the above message, hit `Enter` on your keyboard.
-Then enter the following commands.
-The commands will be in this structure:
+When following the next set of instructions, the commands will be in this structure:
    `hostname> command`
    or
    `hostname# command`